-Answer: The electrode at which oxidation occurs is anode and that at which reduction occurs is cathode.
-In electrochemical cell anode electrode acts as negative terminal and cathode electrode acts as positive terminal.
+Answer: The electrode at which oxidation occurs is the anode and that at which reduction occurs is the cathode.
+In an electrochemical cell, an anode electrode acts as a negative terminal and the cathode electrode acts as a positive terminal.

 Q.6 What is emf of a cell?

 Answer: Cell potential is called emf of the cell when no current is drawn through the cell.

 Q.7 What is the potential of S.H.E?

 Q.8 What is electrochemical series?